Kayan Language Legacy Project

 Roselind: Hino' daha' tempurung lap?
 Where did they run?

-Taman Harun: Te' ji jabatan avan daha' tey lawat hunge'.
+Taman Harun: Te' ji jabatan avan daha' tey lawat hungey.
 There was one bridge that they use to cross the river.

 Taman Harun: Je'eh.
-Ji unge' titih kah atih pa.
-Hunge' Kayan anan kah kurik.
+Ji ungey titih kah atih pa.
+Hungey Kayan anan kah kurik.
 I don't know.
 There was a river there.
 It might be the Kayan river.

 Roselind: Ee.
-Hunge' Kayan kah anan kurik.
+Hungey Kayan kah anan kurik.
 Yes.
 It could be the Kayan river.

-Taman Harun: Hunge' Batang Kayan kurin daha'.
+Taman Harun: Hungey Batang Kayan kurin daha'.
 They say the Batang Kayan river.

 Roselind: Nuno nah daha' uh tempurung lawat jabatan anan?
 What happened when they crossed the bridge?